lzilioli/md-macros/README.tmpl.md

 You can easily write your own macro methods.
 Be sure to specify all macros that you call in your text in the `macros` argument to `replaceMacrosInMd` when you call it.

 Macros are simple functions that take a single `args` object and return a string.
-They will be invoked against the text you pass to `replaceMacrosInMd`, using the args specified there.
+They will be invoked against the text you pass to `replaceMacrosInMd`, using the args specified.

 You define what goes in the args object that is passed to the macro method.
 An example will help illustrate:

 ```typescript
 [[inlineFile path="examples/creating-macros-usage.ts"]]